lsst/LDM-230/index.rst

 The Alert Production Cluster's prerequisites are that sufficient workers are available.

-The EFD Replicator's prerequisite is that communication with the US DAC EFD replica is possible.
+The :term:`EFD` Replicator's prerequisite is that communication with the US DAC :term:`EFD` replica is possible.

 At the end of a configure command, the commandable entity is always disabled.

+.. _enable-command:

 enable command
 ~~~~~~~~~~~~~~